goreleaser/goreleaser/www/docs/ci/travis.md

     packages:
     - snapcraft

-# needed only if you use the docker pipe
+# needed only if you use the Docker pipe
 services:
 - docker